Multiple Choice: Chapter Fourteen

 9. Which of the following statements about treasury stock is false?

-a.
-Gains are not recorded on treasury stock transactions, but losses are.
+are not recorded on treasury stock transactions, but losses are.

 b.
 Acquiring treasury stock causes stockholders' equity to decrease.